dgobbi/vtk-dicom/Documents/CharacterSet.md

    the same method for encoding romaji and half-width katakana, but with a different way of encoding the JIS X 0208 characters.
 2. This specifies the most widely used subset of iso-2022-jp, using only ASCII and JIS X 0208:1900.
-For broad compability, this is the best.
+For broad compatibility, this is the best.
 3. This specifies the most widely used subset of iso-2022-jp-2, like the above but adding JIS X 0212:1990 for additional characters.